Please email if you'd like an information leaflet about hypnosis.

-Hypnosis can be used to reinforce CBT.
+Hypnosis is a clinical tool which can be used to reinforce CBT.

 Hypnosis is a state of focussed attention, like being engrossed in a film or a good book.

 You can't be made to do silly or embarrassing things like you may have seen in stage hypnosis entertainment!